carter2099/dsa.rb/README.md

     - Where the implementations go.
 Empty starter files corresponding to lib/tests are dynamically created by `dsa.rb`
 - archive/
     - Where archived implementations go, saved in directories named the date of archival
+- test/
+    - Tests for dsa.rb itself.
+Ran with `rake`

 ## Learning Ruby
 If you're interested learning more about Ruby programming, I highly recommend the